DrEmpiricism/Optimize-Offline/Content/Additional/Logo/README.md

 Any custom logo image file added herein will be integrated into the image when the -Additional switch is used.

-Only the BMP file format (.bmp) is supported.
+Only the bitmap file format (.bmp) with a dimension of 120x120 is supported by Windows.